atw1020/sente/readme.md

 >>> import sente
 >>> game = sente.Game()
 ```
-by default, sente creates a 19x19 game with Chinese Rules.
+By default, sente creates a 19x19 game with Chinese Rules.
 9x9 and 13x13 board sizes and Japanese rules can be specified if desired.

 _note: japanese rules are not reccomended as sente does not currently include automatic dead stone removal._